epiphyt/impressum/README.md

 ## License

-Embed Privacy is free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
+Impressum is free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
 See [LICENSE.md](LICENSE.md) for complete license.